caliraftdude/bugtracker-tool/doc/README.md

 ![Bug Tracker Interface](./img/image2.png)

-A single questy can be run from the dialog box in the upper right that says, "Seach for a bug ID, title or text."
+A single query can be run from the dialog box in the upper left that says, "Search for a bug ID, title or text."
 This is of little use to us.
 Below that dialog is a dialog with selectable items, or product families.
 As these are selected some additional options are provided.
 It is here that you can refine the list of issues that you want to focus in on.

 >The tool, when processing raw files into a combined CSV (or excel) sheet will combine whatever files it has found in the raw directory.
 It will take the name of each of those files and use that to designate the family for those issues in the combined CSV.
 For that reason, its advisable to break up the screen grabs into families and then name them AFM.txt, TMOS.txt, and so on so that that the end results of the tool will make the most sense and have the most value.